dyno-might/dyno-might.github.io/_posts/2022-07-11-potato-diet.md

 ## 2. Hunger is complicated.

-My biggest surprise was how the diet *feel*.
+My biggest surprise was how the diet *felt*.
 Previously I had a mental model that hunger is the difference between your caloric needs and the total calories you've eaten.
 If the only foods are corn tofu and potatoes, then my old model was

 &nbsp;&nbsp;&nbsp;&nbsp;HUNGER  = NEEDS - (POTATOES + TOFU + CORN).